 Classes consist of a pre-assessment, instruction by a librarian, a group assignment, and conclude with an assessment.
 The assessments gauge student’s knowledge before and after their first encounter with library instruction and provides a snapshot of a student’s information literacy skills early on in their college career.
 This helps the Library evaluate our instruction methods as well as provide insight into our Information Literacy Instruction program’s impact on students.

 The assessment data is collected in the form of a six question quiz using i>clickers in the Library’s electronic classroom (L410ec).
-The questions were used to address the six frames of the new Framework for Information Literacy draft developed by the Association of College and Research Libraries (ACRL).
+The questions were used to address the six frames of the Association of College and Research Libraries (ACRL) Framework for Information Literacy.
 The 6 threshold concepts covered in the session are as follows:

 - Research as Inquiry